-- Bring all necessary materials to the exam room. - Check that students with disabilities have brought their SSD Student Accommodations Letters to verify that they're entitled to these accommodations. - Ensure that the proper seating distance is maintained between students.
-See pages 55-58 for seating policies. - Distribute testing materials to each student individually following alternating distribution patterns.
-If a proctor distributes exam packets to the first row of students by walking from the front of the classroom to the back, the proctor should distribute exam packets from the back of the classroom to the front for the second row of students, etc. - Assist students with filling out their identification information on answer sheets. - Supervise the testing room for the entire exam administration, including during the break. - Supply pens, pencils, calculators (when appropriate), and extra paper (as necessary). - Walk around the room to ensure students are working on the correct exam section and are not using any unauthorized aids. - Guard against attempts at cheating. - Keep the room supervised at all times. - Complete a seating chart.
-A sample seating chart is on pages 143-144.
+- Take all necessary materials to the exam room. - Check that students with disabilities have their SSD Student Accommodations Letters verifying the accommodations they've been approved for. - Ensure that the proper seating distance is maintained between students.
+See pages 57-60 for seating policies. - Distribute testing materials to each student individually following alternating distribution patterns.
+For example, if you distribute exam packets to the first row of students by walking from the front of the classroom to the back, you should distribute exam packets from the back of the classroom to the front for the second row of students. - Ensure that each student has their correct personalized AP ID label sheet. - Ensure students properly complete the identification information on the front of their answer sheets. - Supervise the testing room for the entire exam administration, including during the break. - Supply pens, pencils, calculators (when appropriate), and extra paper (as necessary). - Walk around the room to ensure students are working on the correct exam section and are not using any unauthorized aids. - Guard against attempts at cheating. - Refer to the Administration Incidents section on pages 63-73 for next steps if an incident occurs during testing. - Keep the room supervised at all times. - Complete a seating chart.
+A sample seating chart is on pages 147-148.